iHR Australia Custodians of Culture: Anti Discrimination and Bullying Training for Board and Executives

 Stephen Bell, our Managing Director, and Facilitator

 Positive workplace culture is cultivated from the top.

 Most bullying, harassment and discrimination programs out there focus on recognising the behaviour, understanding the laws and implementing potential prevention strategies.
 Our flagship program ‘Custodians of Culture’ not only covers those things, but comes from the perspective of fostering a healthy culture.
 We believe at its core, a healthy workplace culture is the only thing that can truly prevent inappropriate behaviours.

 Using our signature Workplace Reality Theatre training method, we draw on industry and sector-specific case studies, allowing participants to respond to real-time scenarios played out by professional actors.
 Participants receive feedback from our expert facilitator on how to assess issues that require escalation versus those that can be resolved by providing employees with the right resources.

 Board Members, Directors and Executives

-Review emerging risks and trends to guide risk aware choices in our governance actions and decisions in a modern workplace.
+- Review emerging evidence and insights to guide risk aware choices in our governance actions and decisions in the workplace